Elementis plc (“Elementis”) is committed to protecting and respecting your privacy.

 How you can change your cookie settings

-Cookies expire two hours after you have finished using our site.
+Cookies expire two hours after you have finished using our site, unless stated otherwise above.
 The lifespan of the stored information is long enough to assist your movement around the site in one sitting but will not enable longer term storage of information.

 To opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.